 How Johannes Switched Careers Through the Motion Design Program

-What caused you to change careers from sound design to becoming a motion creative?
+What caused you to change careers from sound design to becoming a motion designer?

 “I had a startling realization one day.
 I was doing a music video for Avicii.
 It was the dream job, but I just wanted to go home.”

 Reflecting on himself, Johannes realized that he was a visual thinker.

 “My colleagues in the sound industry told me they heard melodies in their heads.
 But my ideas always appeared as pictures instead rather than music.”

 That’s when Johannes decided to explore motion and animation design.

 What brought you to Hyper Island?
 Was there a challenge you solved by joining us?

 After hearing about Hyper Island, Johannes was deciding between the Digital Media Creative and Motion Designer program.
 He took the initiative to connect with alumni and ask them about their experiences: